 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

-This is the perfect dish to wow anyone, vegan or meat-eater.
-Be warned: if you make this bruschetta mac and cheese once, people will beg you to make it again.
+This is the perfect dish to wow anyone, vegan or not.
+Be warned, if you make this bruschetta mac and cheese once, people will beg you to make it again!

 I’m usually all about quick and simple recipes.
-This recipe isn’t complicated but does take a bit of prep time to make the bruschetta and the creamy vegan cheese sauce.
+This recipe isn’t complicated but takes some time to make the bruschetta and the cheese sauce.
 The great thing is you can prepare everything in advance.
-Just keep the bruschetta separate until you are ready to bake so the cheese sauce doesn’t get watery.
+Just keep the bruschetta separate until you’re ready to bake so the cheese doesn’t get watery.

-If you need this to be gluten free, use your favourite gluten free pasta.
+If you need this to be gluten free, use your favorite gluten free pasta.
 Cook according to package directions.

 Bruschetta Mac and Cheese